Liam-RA-Fisher/Single-Door-Raspberry-Pi-Security-System/README.md

 This program creates three functions.
 One function monitors and responds to the arm and disarm button.
 When the system is armed or dissarmed, a password is requested as well.
 There is also an LED to indicate if the system is active or not.
-The other function monotors the mini reed door sensor.
+The other function monitors the mini reed door sensor.
 If the sensor is activated the audio alarm is triggered, the security cam is triggered, and an SMS alert is sent.

 ## Set Up